Rep. Omar filed joint tax returns before she married husband

 A: During her brief time in Congress, Omar has been outspoken on issues such as U.S. policy toward Israel and the Middle East.
 As one of the first two Muslim women in Congress she has faced heightened scrutiny and has been accused of making anti-Semitic remarks.
 In response to some of her comments, the U.S. House of Representatives passed a resolution condemning hate speech against all groups.
 She has denied her comments were anti-Semitic and says she has come under political attack because she is a Muslim and woman of color.

 She has also been dogged by conservatives who have raised questions about her past.
 She came to the United States as a refugee from war-torn Somalia.
 In 2016, as Omar was running for a seat in the Minnesota House, conservative bloggers alleged she was married to two men at the same time.
 Marriage records show that’s not the case.
+Conservatives also alleged that one of those men, Ahmed Nur Said Elmi, was her brother — allegations that Omar called “disgusting lies.”

 According to marriage records, Omar applied for a license in 2002 to marry her current husband, Ahmed Abdisalan Hirsi, who Omar says went by Ahmed Abdisalan Aden at the time.
 A marriage certificate wasn’t issued and Omar has said they didn’t pursue a civil marriage but instead married in their Muslim faith tradition.
 Omar and Hirsi had two children, but ended their relationship in 2008.

-Omar then married Ahmed Nur Said Elmi, whom she said is a British citizen, in 2009, according to a marriage certificate.
+Omar then married Elmi, whom she said is a British citizen, in 2009, according to a marriage certificate.
 Omar said that relationship ended in 2011 and the two divorced in their faith tradition, but Omar didn’t take legal action to divorce him until 2017.
 Divorce records say Omar and Hirsi reunited and had a third child together in June 2012.
 Omar legally married Hirsi in early 2018, a month after her divorce from Elmi was finalized.

 Q: Did Omar gain something by filing jointly?